-Being the next to the last interview from the cast of Guardians of the Galaxy Vol 2, here's what I learned about James Gunn from the people he directs.
-They all love him.
-They all think he's brilliant.
-And they are all grateful to be working with him on this film.
+Interviewing James Gunn from Guardians of the Galaxy Vol 2 was incredible.
+What I learned about him from the people he directs was that they all love him, they all think he's brilliant, and they are all grateful to be working with him on this film.

 Chatting with Director, James Gunn

 At the age of 12, Gunn was making 8 mm zombie films with his brothers.
 He studied prose and is a musician, which may be why we have the amazing soundtrack from the first Guardians film and will undoubtedly have for Guardians of the Galaxy Vol 2.

 Q: We wanted to know how he came up with the sequel idea.

 So the mythology of all of that was something that was written before the first movie was written.
 I knew basically where he was going.
 Basically who his father was.
 Basically what Yondu’s relationship was to his father.
 So a lot of mythology came then.

 And then when it came time to actually write the screenplay, I’m like, let’s just go for broke and do that story that I had in my head, which was this one.
 I really started actually physically writing it on the day the first movie came out.

-I've got to do something to distract myself and I found the healthiest thing to do was just to get back in part of the process that I had some control over, which was processing my own work as opposed to being concerned with what the results were.
+I've got to do something to distract myself and I found the healthiest thing to do was just to get back in the part of the process that I had some control over, which was processing my own work as opposed to being concerned with what the results were.

 Q: We wondered if having Kurt Russell was part of the plan.